When I Was 17

-When I Was 17 is a MTV television show.
+When I Was 17 is a MTV television series.
 It featured celebrities of today and looked back on "when they were 17" with pictures as well as interviews with family and friends.
 Celebrities on the show include Kelly Rowland, Queen Latifah, Donald Trump, Khloé Kardashian, Drake, singer Trey Songz and internet star Perez Hilton.

 Topics covered

-The show talked about events that lead to their present-day career.
+The show talked about events that led to their present-day career.
 Other topics included high school and, if applicable, college, love interests, uh-oh moments, traveling, fashion, and adventures.